Scheduled Tasks

 }

-Each scheduler needs an, ideally unique, name.
-This will be used in some logs and in leader elections.
+Each scheduler needs a name, ideally unique.
+The name appears in logs and in leader elections.

 $ ajc task cron scheduler $(hostname -f) --monitor 8080 --context AJC